Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Comparison with the action of and proof of Theorem

 \subsection{Dropping the assumption that $L$ and $L'$ are Bohr-Sommerfeld monotone}

-We briefly explain how to drop the assumption that $L$ and $L'$ are Bohr-Sommerfeld, while holding the assumption that they are monotone and have minimal Maslov number $3$.
+We briefly explain how to drop the assumption that $L$ and $L'$ are Bohr-Sommerfeld monotone, while holding the assumption that they are tautologically unobstructed and have minimal Maslov number at least $3$.
 The idea is simple: one can represent the modules $h_{L'}$ and $h^L$ as iterated cones/twisted complexes of Yoneda modules of $\{L_i\}$.
 Since the data to define a twisted complex is finite, these modules are definable over a finitely generated extension of $K$, if not $K$ itself.